maciejg-git/litewind-alpine-documentation/documentation/table.md

         type: ["Number"],
         default: "0",
         description: "Number of records (rows) on the single page.
 Setting it to the `0` disables pagination.", },
+    {
+        name: "data-is-loading",
+        type: ["Boolean"],
+        default: "false",
+        description: "If true, adds classes from the `class-loading` attribute to the table.
+This can be useful, for example, when loading table data.", },
 ]
 definition: [